 When did FSCS coverage begin?

-For home finance (e.g. mortgage) advice and arranging: If your claim relates to business conducted before 31 October 2004 we are unlikely to be able to help you, as these activities were not protected by the FSCS before this date.
+If your claim relates to business conducted before 31 October 2004 we are unlikely to be able to help you, as FSCS didn't protect these activities before this date.

 Previous compensation schemes